nextgis/docs_toolbox/source/inaturalist_download.rst

 Inputs:

 * Bounding box - draw your area of interest on the map or enter coordinates in decimal degrees (West, South, East, North in WGS84).
-* Taxon name - ccientific or common taxon name (e.g. 'Bubo bubo').
-Resolved via iNaturalist /taxa/autocomplete to a taxon id; all descendants are included.
+* Taxon name - ccientific or common taxon name (e.g. ``Bubo bubo`` or ``Eagle-owl``).
 Leave empty to download all species in the area.
 * Iconic taxon group.
-Restrict to one iconic taxon group (Birds, Plants, Insects, Fungi, Mammals, …).
-Combined with 'Taxon name' if both are set.
+Select one iconic taxon group (Birds, Plants, Insects, Fungi, Mammals, etc).
+Combines with 'Taxon name' if both are set.
 Options:

     - Animalia
     - Actinopterygii